UIResourceRenderer Component

 19

-When unsupported content types are encountered, UIResourceRenderer
+When unsupported content types are encountered, UIResourceRenderer will display appropriate error messages:

-"Unsupported resource type."
+"Unsupported content type: {type}.""Unsupported resource type."

 Security Considerations